mozilla/experimenter/README.md

+#### make integration_test_legacy

+Run the integration test suite for experimenter inside a containerized instance of Firefox.
+You must also be already running a `make up` dev instance in another shell to run the integration tests.

-#### make integration_test
+#### make integration_test_nimbus

-Run the integration test suite inside a containerized instance of Firefox.
+Run the integration test suite for nimbus inside a containerized instance of Firefox.
 You must also be already running a `make up` dev instance in another shell to run the integration tests.

 #### make integration_vnc_up